Ryo-N7/Ryo-N7.github.io/_posts/2019-03-07-tokyoR-76-roundup.md

 -   [Slides](https://ymattu.github.io/TokyoR76/slide.html#/)

 One of the organizers of Tokyo.R, `@y_mattu`, presented on objects in R.
-Specifically he went over using the `pryr` and `lobstr` to dig inside R objects and see what is happening “under the hood” of your everyday R operations.
+Specifically he went over using the `pryr` and `lobstr` packages to dig inside R objects and see what is happening “under the hood” of your everyday R operations.